 Location: 4502 S Steele Street, Tacoma, WA

-The Commons at Federal Way includes an enclosed mall along with commercial sprawl surrounding it, which is 15 to 20 minutes north of Tacoma.
-The mall includes Century Theaters, Macy’s, Sears and Target.
-The entire area around The Commons is filled with a great selection of restaurants and shops.
+The Commons in Federal Way includes an enclosed mall along with commercial sprawl surrounding it and is 15 to 20 minutes north of Tacoma.
+At the mall, you will find Century Theaters, Macy’s, and Target.
+The mall itself isn't large, but the entire area around The Commons is filled with a great selection of restaurants and shops.

 Location: 1928 S Commons, Federal Way, WA

 Freighthouse Square is one of the less traditional shopping centers in Tacoma.
-It is located near the Tacoma Dome and downtown Tacoma and retains the charm of yesteryear without the commercial appeal of a traditional mall, but it also lacks tons of shopping options.
-But that isn’t what a visit to Freighthouse is all about.
+It is located near the Tacoma Dome and downtown Tacoma.
+The center retains the charm of yesteryear without the commercial appeal of a traditional mall, but it also lacks tons of shopping options.
+Although, this isn’t what a visit to Freighthouse is all about.
 This is a great place to go for lunch as its food court is filled with local eateries that run the culinary gamut.
-Then wander and look in the quaint local stores and art gallery for a while.
+Then wander and look in the shops and art gallery for a while.

 Location: 2501 E D Street, Tacoma, WA